 Every request for traffic calming will be reviewed by City staff.
-Upon receipt, staff will determine if the request meets ALL of the following five minimum guidance thresholds:
+Upon receipt, staff will determine if the request meets ALL of the following five three minimum guidance thresholds:

-- 1. Functional classification as a local or collector roadway with less than 3,000 vehicles per day - 2.
-Not a designated emergency response routea - 3.
-Has a demonstrated need for traffic management determined through engineering study: - Reported crashes in the past 3 years that could be corrected with traffic calming, or - Daily traffic in excess of 1,000 vehicles per day, or - Peak-hour traffic volume greater than 400 vehicles in one direction, or - 25 percent of peak-hour traffic is non-local cut-through traffic, or - 85th percentile speed exceeds the posted speed limit by 5 mph or more. - 4.
-Has not been considered for traffic calming measures within the last 5 years - 5.
-Does not have curves, grades, or other features that result in traffic calming devices having a negative impact on the neighborhood.b a Only non-physical control measures and those physical control measures that do not slow emergency vehicles will be considered on designated emergency response routes.
+1. Functional classification as a local or collector roadway with less than 3,000 vehicles per day

+2. Not a designated emergency response route (a)

+2. Has a demonstrated need for traffic management determined through engineering study or Traffic Engineering Division observation that indicates a high likelihood of two of the following threshold criteria:

+- Reported crashes in the past 3 years that could be corrected with traffic calming, or - Daily traffic in excess of 1000 500 vehicles per day, or - Peak-hour traffic volume greater than 400 vehicles in one direction, or - 25 percent of peak-hour traffic is non-local cut-through traffic, or - 85th percentile speed exceeds the posted speed limit by 5 mph or more.
+(See Glossary of Terms for further explanation)

+3. Has not been considered for traffic calming measures within the last 5 years a.
+On designated emergency response routes, only non-physical control measures and those physical control measures that do not slow emergency vehicles will be considered.